kishmakov/magnaura/README.md

-# Kitchen Computational Platform
+# Magnaura Computational Platform

-Kitchen is a computational platform intended to provide transparent and intuitive interface for storage and usage of computational algorithms.
+Magnaura is a computational platform intended to provide transparent and intuitive interface for storage and usage of computational algorithms.

-At current stage of development project is intentionally licensed under industry hostile [GNU GPL version 3](LICENSE.md).
-Please, [contact me](https://github.com/kishmakov) if you consider this license extremely restrictive.
+Currently it is intentionally licensed under [GNU GPL version 3](LICENSE.md).

 See more detailed documentation at [prject wiki](../../wiki/Kitchen-Computational-Platform).